Caserta: Gallery

-Sports
+Sport

 The city has some experience in hosting major international sports events, such as the EuroBasket 1969.

-It is home to Juvecaserta Basket, Italy's 1991 basketball champion.
+It is home to JuveCaserta Basket, Italy's 1991 basketball champion.

 Transport

 Caserta railway station is a hub for regional and national traffic, and represents an important interchange linking Rome and Naples to Bari.
 The nearest airport is Naples-Capodichino, located approximately 30 km south.

 Caserta is the starting point of the A30 motorway to Salerno and is served by two exits of A1 motorway: Caserta Nord (Caserta North, near Casagiove and Casapulla) and Caserta Sud (Caserta South, near Marcianise and San Marco Evangelista).